 Misconduct in an assessment will be dealt with under the rules of the faculty and the statutes of the University of Sydney.
 Overall, failure to comply with the University's standards for academic honesty may lead in appropriate cases to failure in the work submitted for assessment or failure overall in the unit of study or such penalty as is imposed in accordance with the University procedures on student discipline.

 Students must undertake to make themselves aware of actions constituting academic dishonesty and consequences of such actions as stated in the University's Academic Board Policy: Academic Dishonesty and Plagiarism

 Students who, through serious illness or misadventure, are unable to complete an assessment may be offered special consideration to take a deferred assessment.
 Students have a right to ask for such consideration, and an obligation to be aware of the faculty's requirements.
 Difficulties must be fully documented, in accordance with instructions, so that an appropriate evaluation of the circumstances and their severity can be made.

-To apply students should complete the application forms for special consideration, also available at Student Central.
+To apply students should complete the application forms for special consideration, and (if required) the Statutory Declaration form.

 In general, the form, together with appropriate original documentation, should be lodged within one week of the assessment/examination period, unless very severe circumstances beyond the student's control prevent it.

 Candidates with a disability which puts them at a disadvantage in assessments may apply to Student Services (Disability Services Officer) for special provisions when assessments are taken.
 Students may be required to support their request with medical evidence.

 The Resolutions of Senate and Academic Board governing appeals against Academic Decisions clearly outlines the circumstances by which a student may appeal against an academic decision, and the appeals process that must be followed by all parties in order to resolve any subsequent dispute.